Lt. Gov. Eleni Kounalakis ends 2026 bid for California governor, launches campaign for treasurer

 Over a dozen candidates have announced their intentions to succeed Gov. Gavin Newsom as leader of the nation's most populous state.
 Newsom cannot seek re-election in 2026 due to term limits.

-On the Democratic side, declared candidates include former Secretary of health and Human Services and former California Attorney General Xavier Becerra, former Rep. Katie Porter, State Superintendent of Public Instruction Tony Thurmond and former Los Angeles Mayor Antonio Villaraigosa.
+On the Democratic side, declared candidates include former Secretary of Health and Human Services and former California Attorney General Xavier Becerra, former member of Congress and U.S. Senate candidate Katie Porter, State Superintendent of Public Instruction Tony Thurmond and former Los Angeles mayor Antonio Villaraigosa.

 For the Republican nomination for governor, Riverside County Sheriff Chad Bianco and former Fox News host Steve Hilton are among those who have launched campaigns.
 Republicans have not won a statewide race in California since 2006.